ssube/onnx-web/README.md

 This is a rudimentary web UI for ONNX models, providing a way to run GPU-accelerated models on Windows and even AMD with a remote web interface.

 This is still fairly early and instructions are a little rough, but it works on my machine.
+If I keep working on this for more than a week, I would like to add img2img and Nvidia support.

 ![txt2img with example astronaut prompt and image](./docs/readme-preview.png)